Content Warning continues for preteen sexualization, nudity and gore.

 Back on Rouge Island, Linaly, Prettz and Valkus have been put away in a cell when suddenly the Crystal comes out of Linaly for no reason.
 Stuff happens for no reason a lot in this OVA.
 The Crystal strikes the ground with a beam of light, and the young boy from the vision at the end of Episode 1 appears as a diminutive ghost.
 As a result of the Crystal coming out into the open, the Iron Wing is able to track it with their magical radar, setting the stage for this episode’s climax.

 Prettz and Mid butt heads, Prettz pointing out that “You’re the one who was hiding out in Linaly’s rear end, you little… lech!”
 Thank you for saying it for me.
-Having been reminded of his time in a prepubescent girl’s rear end, Mid is reminded to once again penetrate her with his phallic Crystal so that it can’t be detected (not knowing it’s too late), which we get to see in a 3x repeat.
-He also flies through Prettz’s body just to be a dick, while I sit here glaring at the TV.
+Having been reminded of his time in a prepubescent girl’s rear end, Mid decides to once again penetrate her with his phallic Crystal so that it can’t be detected (not knowing it’s too late), which we get to see in a 3x repeat for absolutely no reason.
+Mid also flies through Prettz’s body as a ghost just to be a dick, while I sit here glaring at the TV.
 Unfortunately, Ra Devil’s forces have already tracked the Crystal to Rouge’s forces.
-Of course, they were already heading there as shown in the previous scene, so this plot point doesn’t really make sense.
+Of course, they were already heading there as shown in the previous scene, so this plot point wasn’t entirely necessary.

 Only after this does Mid actually ask Linaly if she’ll please hold on to his Buttplug of the Wind.
 He announces that “forces of darkness” are looking for it, saying: “Some call them Deathgyunos.”
 Wow, not everyone calls them that?
 But it just rolls off the tongue!
 The word is pronounced almost exactly how it looks, even though that’s the stupidest thing I said since the last paragraph. “death-gey-un-Os.”